ucsd-ml-arts/ml-art-final2-iamflying/README.md

 Briefly describe the files that are included with your repository:
 - trained models
 In ChatterBot, we use the "chatterbot.corpus.english" set to train the robot.
-In DeepVoice, we download the pretrianed multi speaker synsethis model("20171222_deepvoice3_vctk108_checkpoint_step000300000.pth").
+In DeepVoice, we download the pretrianed multi speaker synsethis model ("20171222_deepvoice3_vctk108_checkpoint_step000300000.pth").
+In ArbitraryStyleTransfer, we use the pretrained model and set the style weight to 2.0.

 - training data (or link to training data)

 ## Code

 Your code for generating your project:
-- Python: generative_code.py
-- Jupyter notebooks: generative_code.ipynb, videoaudio_replacer.ipynb
+- Jupyter notebooks: style_transfer_generative_code.ipynb, videoaudio_replacer.ipynb

 ## Results